fogoplayer/space-bridge/docs/client-signature.md

 `options` - users can override global preferences by passing in a new options object. _TODO do we merge the two, or is it just an overwrite?
 If we merge it, we probably need an "unset" keyword or something._

 #### Returns
-A promise that resolves to the return value of `func`
+A function that returns a promise that resolves to the return value of `func`

 #### Throws
 SpaceBridgeCollisionError - The name of the function being added has already been registered with SpaceBridge